The Solace Cremation Process

 Taking Your Loved One into Our Care

-- Unless your loved one is on hospice, at a hospital or other care facility with licensed staff, call 911
+Unless your loved one is on hospice care, at a hospital or other care facility with licensed staff, call 911.

-- Hopefully you have had someone helping you with your loved one up to this point.
-Breathe.
+We hope you have some support at this time.
+Take a moment and breathe.
 If you have chosen Solace Cremation as your provider and you are ready to request our services, click here.

-- If your loved one passed at home or at a care facility our care team will contact you with an estimated time of arrival and gather any special requests you might have.
+If your loved one passed at home or at a care facility, our care team will contact you with an estimated time of arrival.

-- Once they are ready to release your loved one into our care they will contact Solace.
-We will then contact you as soon as we have your loved one in our care.
+- We will then contact you when we have your loved one in our care.

-- For more information on Solace’s services and processes, click here.
+- For more information on Solace’s services and process, click here.

-If your loved one passes away at a hospital, we will bring your loved one into our care as soon as the hospital contacts Solace and authorizes release.
+If your loved one passes away at a hospital, or is in the care of a state or county medical examiner or coroner facility, we will bring your loved one into our care as soon as the facility contacts Solace and authorizes release.

 Solace is committed to best-in-industry practices and services.
 At the moment that Solace’s services are requested, a unique customer ID is generated that remains in place throughout Solace’s services.